mvs-org/docs-mvs-org/source/docs/command-line.md

 -l [--language]      The language identifier of the dictionary of the
                      mnemonic.
 Options are 'en', 'es', 'ja', 'zh_Hans', 'zh_Hant' and 'any', defaults to 'any'.
--n [--accoutname]    Account name required.
+-n [--accountname]   Account name required.
 -p [--password]      Account password(authorization) required.

 Arguments (positional):